 Being a small town, Elton does not have a public transit system used by locals to get to and from work.

-The population of Elton has a very low overall level of education: only 8.98% of people over 25 hold a 4-year college degree or higher.
+The citizens of Elton have a very low rate of college education: just 8.98% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 Elton is an extremely ethnically-diverse town.
 The people who call Elton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Elton include French, German, English, French Canadian, and Norwegian.